bitrise-io/bitrise-plugins-init/README.md

 Initialize bitrise __config (bitrise.yml)__ based on your project.

-* For __iOS__ projects detects CocoaPods and scans Xcode project files for valid Xcode command line configurations.

-* For __Android__ projects checks for gradle files and lists all the gradle tasks, also checks for gradlew file.

-* For __Xamarin__ projects inspects the solution files and lists the configuration options, also checks for NuGet and Xamarin Components packages.

-* For __Fastlane__ detects Fastfile and lists the available lanes.

 ## How to use this Plugin

 Can be run directly with the Bitrise CLI, requires version 1.3.0 or newer.